vasilakisfil/flexible-permissions/README.md

 It's an awesome gem.
 However there is a tiny issue: Pundit has a black and white policy whereas in APIs usually you need a grayscale.
-The user might have access to a specific resource/action, only in certain attributes of that resource.
+The user might have access to a specific resource/action, but only in certain attributes of that resource.

 An explanation can be found in some parts of [this](http://slides.com/vasilakisfil/apis-on-ruby-and-rails#) presentation, [a pundig issue](https://github.com/elabs/pundit/issues/212#issuecomment-64049328)